Energy Efficient Condo Recommendations From HOA Property Management

 Replace Your Windows

-Upgrading windows is one of the most impactful energy upgrades that a condo owner can make, however, the total investment is usually rather extensive.
+Upgrading windows is one of the most impactful energy upgrades a condo owner can make, although the total investment is usually rather extensive.
 When windows get old, they lose their ability to seal.
 This lets cool air out during summer months and warm air out in winter months.
-At the very least, inquire with your HOA community manager if there are funds available to replace windows in shared areas so that, in part, heat and air conditioning can be retained in common entry and exit areas of the building or facility.
+At the very least, inquire with your HOA community manager if there are funds available to replace windows in shared areas so that, in part, heated and cooled air can be retained in common areas of the building or facility.

 Energy Efficient Appliances

-When appliances, such as washers and dryers, refrigerators, dishwashers, toilets and even some air conditioners die, it’s wise to replace them with energy efficient versions that can help minimize electricity, water, and other energy resources.
-In addition, these energy star rated appliances will help cut both shared and community-wide energy bills.
-Even “smart” thermostats can be pre-programed to adjust the temperature based on the time of day, ambient room temperature and expected use.
+When appliances, such as washers and dryers, refrigerators, dishwashers, toilets and even some air conditioners die, replacing them with energy efficient versions can help minimize the use of electricity, water and other energy resources.
+In addition, these energy-rated appliances will help cut both shared and community-wide energy bills.
+Even “smart” thermostats can be pre-programmed to adjust the temperature based on the time of day, ambient room temperature and expected use.

 Partnering with Your HOA Property Management Company to Make Energy Efficiency a Priority

-If your condo board is not currently talking about options to decrease community costs, it’s up to you to bring up the topic at your next meeting.
+If your condo board is not currently talking about options to decrease community costs, bring up the topic at your next meeting.
 From posting friendly reminders in common areas to getting your entire community’s support for long-term energy efficient plans, every little bit counts!

 Quick Tips